Ben Davies (footballer, born 1995)

-Benjamin Keith Davies (born 11 August 1995) is an English professional footballer who plays as a centre-back or left-back for English Championship club Oxford United, on loan from Rangers.
+Benjamin Keith Davies (born 11 August 1995) is an English professional footballer who plays as a centre-back or left-back for club Bolton Wanderers.

 Davies spent most of his early career with Preston North End, and had loan spells with York City, Tranmere Rovers, Southport, Newport County and Fleetwood Town.
 He moved to Liverpool in 2021, but never played for the club and was loaned to Sheffield United before he was sold to Scottish club Rangers in 2022.
 He spent the 2024–25 season on loan at Birmingham City.
-On 23rd August 2025 he joined Oxford United on loan for 2025/26 season.
+On 23 August 2025 he joined Oxford United on loan for 2025/26 season.